-BRIAN BECKHAM:

-Thank you, Becky.
-I had a specific question on point number 3, and this was raised in the prior session with the Board and the CSG, and I apologize if I'm being dense here, but you had mentioned the potential or the need for the community to coalesce around improvements to the system design of the WDS.
+BRIAN BECKHAM: Thank you, Becky.
+I had a specific question on point number 3, and this was raised in the prior session with the Board and the mentioned the potential or the need for the community to coalesce around improvements to the system design of the WDS.
 And as far as I recall, the compulsory nature of the SSAD recommendations coming from S2 was that all registrars would participate in that SSAD system.